EricFan24/CS4156_TeamAkea/README.md

 ## Demo
 - First iteration demo: https://youtu.be/QXQI32gLffQ

+## How to use the API

+* Our service is hosted at: https://akea.herokuapp.com/
+* Run locally: python3 main_api.py
+*
 ## Operational entry points to the service (API documentation)

 The API has one endpoint "/tags" which offers two functionalities: